How the Lungs Help to Balance Our Body’s pH Level

 1. Mucus Hyper Secretion and Mucocilliary Escalator – The 1st line of lung defense, where the airways secrete thicker mucus so as to capture and and remove pollutants from the airways before they it reaches the air sacs.

 2. Inflammation of the Airway Walls – The 2nd line of lung defense.
-This occurs if any bacteria or viruses make it through the mucus and enter the skin cells of the airway walls, where the walls of the airway walls fill with blood and the white blood cells to help fight infection.
-By filling with blood the tissue expands, causing heat and pain, i.e. the inflammatory condition.
+This occurs if any bacteria or viruses make it through the mucus and enter the skin cells of the airway walls.
+In this case, the airway walls fill with blood and fluid as the white blood cells are pushed into the muscle to help fight infection.
+By filling with blood, the tissue expands, causing heat and pain, i.e. the inflammatory condition.

 3. BronchoConstriction– This is a condition which is usually found in Asthmatics and is a direct response to a parasitic attack.
 This is the airways attempt to physically force the parasite from the airways and lungs.
 Parasites excrete feces in the lungs which, if delivered to the airway walls cause the bond of the airway wall to be broken causing bleeding and in most cases, cause BronchoConstriction as a defense mechanism of the lungs.
 It isn’t actually the pollen which causes BronchoConstriction, it is the parasitic feces on the pollen which, when broken down, are released into the airway walls causing BronchoConstriction.